urgent-challenge/urgent2024/_pages/about.md

   </p>
 </div>

-### Task 1: Cross-Task Transfer Learning
+### Challenge 1: Cross-Task Transfer Learning

-Participants will train models on passive EEG tasks (Resting State, Surround Suppression, Movie Watching) and evaluate their performance on active tasks (Contrast Change Detection, Sequence Learning, Symbol Search).
-The goal is to develop models that can effectively transfer knowledge across different cognitive tasks.
+This supervised learning challenge combines regression and classification objectives.
+Participants will predict behavioral performance metrics (response time via regression and success rate via classification) from an active experimental paradigm (Contrast Change Detection, CCD) using EEG data from a passive paradigm (Surround Suppression, SuS).
+Teams can leverage multiple datasets and experimental paradigms to train their models, utilizing unsupervised or self-supervised pretraining to capture latent EEG representations, then fine-tuning for the specific supervised objectives to achieve generalization across subjects and cognitive paradigms.

-### Task 2: Subject Invariance Representation
+### Challenge 2: Psychopathology Factor Prediction (Subject Invariance Representation)

-Teams will develop models that can predict clinical factors (p-factor, internalizing, externalizing, and attention) while maintaining robustness across different subjects.
-This task focuses on creating subject-invariant representations that generalize well to unseen individuals.
+This supervised regression challenge requires teams to predict four continuous psychopathology scores (p-factor, internalizing, externalizing, and attention) from EEG recordings across multiple experimental paradigms.
+Teams can employ unsupervised or self-supervised pretraining strategies to learn generalizable neural representations, then adapt these foundation models for the regression targets while maintaining robustness across different subjects and experimental conditions.

 ## Dataset